 When an application is received that does not meet minimum regular admission standards, the applicant may be required to appeal for conditional admission.
-However, all applicants who fall below a minimum GPA of 2.0 or an SAT score of 820 or a composite ACT score of 17 will be required to make an appeal for conditional acceptance.
+However, all applicants who fall below a minimum GPA of 2.0 or below an SAT score of 820 or below (old SAT) or 900 or below (redesigned SAT) or a composite ACT score of 17 will be required to make an appeal for conditional acceptance.